exeldro/obs-virtual-cam-filter/README.md

-# Move transition for OBS Studio
+# Virtual Camera filter for OBS Studio

 Plugin for OBS Studio to make sources available to the virtual camera via a filter